TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-latency.md

 ## **Recommended Steps**

 ### **Use latest SDK versions and singleton client**
-Always ensure you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet).
+<br>Always ensure you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet).
 Cosmos SDK's are thread safe, ensure singleton client.
 Co-locate the client application in the same Azure region as the Cosmos account.
 By default SDK will send all requests to the region the account was created in.
-This can be overriden through below APIs:
+<br>This can be overriden through below APIs:
 * .NET V2 SDK DocumentClient [ConnectionPolicy.PreferredLocations](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.connectionpolicy.preferredlocations?view=azure-dotnet)
 * .NET V3 SDK CosmosClient [CosmosClientOptions.ApplicationRegion](https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclientoptions.applicationregion?view=azure-dotnet)